tidal/PEIP/README.markdown

 <h2>WHY?</h2>

-soon to follow as a blog-post.
+soon to follow<br>

 <h2>HOW?</h2>

 soon to follow<br>
-API docs can be found <a href="http://tidal.github.com/PEIP/docs/api/latest/classes.html">here</a>
+API docs can be found <a href="http://tidal.github.com/PEIP/docs/api/latest/classes.html">here</a><br>
+See also exmple section in source code

 <h2>REQUIREMENTs:</h2>
 PEIP needs PHP5.3 to run.<br>